YangletLiu/Tensor_Layer_Neural_Networks/readme.md

 3).
 Obtain the trained _x_ subnetworks and corresponding loss values;

 4).
-In the testing phase, use the loss values to set weights as 1/loss; get the _x_ spectrals of a new image and input them into the _x_ trained subnetwork; ensemble the _x_ outputs by weighted sum to obtain the predicted label.
+In the testing phase, use the loss values to set weights as 1/loss; get the _x_ spectrals of a new image and input them into the _x_ trained subnetworks; ensemble the _x_ outputs by weighted sum to obtain the predicted label.

 ![avatar](./figs/mnist_acc.png)